 - Which programs were not closed or cancelled due to COVID-19 during the Spring 2020 term

-- Which programs are still able to welcome students displaced from other programs for Summer 2020 and Fall 2020 terms
+- Which programs are still able to welcome students displaced from programs cancelled in upcoming terms

 View the Program Status Tracker